Beast (Benchley novel): Plot

-A fishing community in Bermuda is disrupted by a series of mysterious disappearances at sea, including the vanishing of wealthy couple Howard Griffin and Elizabeth Griffin, their boat having mysteriously sunk.
-Veteran fisherman Whip Darling suspects the truth, and after discovering two large hooks alongside first mate Mike Newcombe, Whip Darling advises confidant Marcus Sharpe, a local Navy pilot, that the culprit is Architeuthis dux: a giant squid.
+A fishing community in Bermuda is disrupted by a series of mysterious disappearances at sea, including wealthy couple Howard and Elizabeth Griffin, a sperm whale calf, and scuba divers Scott and Susie Manning.
+When veteran fisherman Whip Darling discovers two large hooks or claws at the scene of the Manning attack, he advises Lieutenant Marcus Sharpe, a local Navy pilot, that the culprit is Architeuthis dux: a giant squid.

-A marine biologist called Herbert Talley also guesses the truth after the latest disaster and convinces Osborne Manning, the millionaire father of two of the victims (Scott Manning and Susie Manning), to fund a hunt for the creature.
-Local mayor St. Liam John attempts to overrule all parties and participates in an exploratory mission on a mini-submarine, but he is killed when the creature destroys the vessel, alongside Captain Wallingford, Hector, Stephanie Carr, Andy, Eddie, and Mike Newcombe.
+Herbert Talley, a marine biologist, also guesses the truth after the Mannings' deaths.
+He convinces Osborne Manning, the millionaire father of Scott and Susie, to fund a hunt for the creature.
+Local mayor Liam St. John attempts to overrule all parties and participates in an exploratory mission using a mini submarine, but is killed when the creature destroys the vessel, along with Mike Newcombe, Whip's first mate, and Stephanie Carr, Marcus's love interest.

-Although reluctant to participate any further, Whip Darling is blackmailed when Osborne Manning assumes ownership of his outstanding mortgage.
-Leaving wife Charlotte Darling and daughter Dana Darling at home, Whip Darling, Marcus Sharpe, Herbert Talley, and Osborne Manning embark on a new hunt, although Osborne Manning is later killed in an accident.
-The creature is attracted by hormones Herbert Talley cultivated from a pair of dead giant squid in an attempt to trap it.
-The trap fails, and the enraged squid attacks their vessel.
-Whip Darling wounds the creature with an explosive he and Marcus Sharpe had made, but the creature survives.
-Before the squid can kill them, however, a sperm whale, (presumably the mother of a young whale the squid had eaten earlier) arrives and kills it.
+Although reluctant to participate any further, Whip is blackmailed by Manning, who has assumed ownership of Whip's outstanding mortgage.
+Leaving wife Charlotte and daughter Dana at home, Whip embarks on a new hunt with Marcus, Talley, and Manning.
+Manning is later killed in an accident.
+In an attempt to trap the creature, Talley lures it using hormones cultivated from a pair of dead giant squid.
+The trap fails, and the enraged squid attacks their vessel, killing Talley.
+Whip wounds the creature with an explosive Marcus and he had made, but the creature survives.
+Before the squid can kill them, however, an adult sperm whale (presumably the mother of the squid's earlier victim) arrives and kills it.

-Whip Darling’s vessel is lost, but the group survive on a floating piece of debris and are driven back to land by the current.
-However, they are oblivious to the fact that an abnormally large number of the squid's offspring have survived and, due to overfishing, will grow to adulthood unchallenged.
+Whip’s vessel sinks from the damage, but Whip and Marcus survive on a floating piece of debris, which is driven back to land by the current.
+However, they are unaware that a large number of the squid's offspring have survived, and, due to intense overfishing wiping out their predators, will grow to adulthood unchallenged.

 Adaptation

+Beast was adapted into a TV movie, The Beast in 1996, starring William Petersen as Whip.

+Some alterations were made from the novel: